When you want to read a book in English, it can be hard to know where to start.

 1. “Leaving Time” by Jodi Picoult

-What this book is about: A woman searches for her mother, who disappeared after a terrible accident.
+What this book is about: A 13-year-old girl searches for her mother, who disappeared after a terrible accident.
 She gets some help from a psychic and a detective.
 Together, they find out that sometimes asking questions gets them answers they didn’t want to know…

 The English in this book: This book might be a little difficult, since it’s not a typical thriller.
 It’s focused more on how people think than on their actions.
 More advanced readers will enjoy this one.